resource-watch/slate/source/includes/api/_topic.md

 ## What is a Topic?

-A topic contains the information to display a webpage belonging to a user.
+A topic contains the information to display a web page belonging to a user.

 ## Getting all topics